midnite81/report-emailer/README.md

 ## Register the service provider

-To use the package with Laravel 5 firstly add the GeoLocation service provider to the list of service providers in `app/config/app.php`.
+To use the package with Laravel 5 firstly add the Report Emailer service provider to the list of service providers in `app/config/app.php`.

     'providers' => [